 Next I looked into what makers are calling a notebook portable charcoal grill.
 The design on this grill is such that the firebox and legs fold up flat in a scissors like configuration.
 The grill sits on top and that is basically it.
 These come with a carrying case and would be a good for grilling only as there is no lid that comes with it.
 The portability is very attractive and the price is around 35 dollars.

 Cuisinart has a recent entry into this class of barbecue grills with the Cuisinart Gratelifter portable charcoal grill.
 The Cuisinart grill is portable, well constructed and works great.
-It does come with a higher price tag (about 150 US dollars) than most but should prove to be a reliable tool for years to come.
+It does come with a higher price tag (about 150 US dollars) than most.

 Then I came upon a well designed, self contained portable charcoal barbecue grill that really caught my eye.
 The Cobb Grill is a grill that is very similar in design to the larger komado cookers.
 There is a fire box which has a basket that you put 8 charcoal briquettes in which provide up to 3 hours of cooking time.
 The food sits on a grill above and a dome fits over the grilling area to help with containing the heat.
 An open bottom area allows for convection to aid in the cooking process.
-The outside area of the grill is kept cool by the modular design of the grill.
+The outside area of the grill is kept cool.
 The pricing is about double the other grills.

 So when it came to deciding I went back to my initial criteria.
 The Weber’s are definitely the right price and quality of make.
 Weber’s were not self contained units that would be easy to carry.
 I have a truck but the legs would have to come off, etc. The notebook grill is portable but does not allow me to get creative in the type of cooking I want to do (i.e. smoke, grill, bake, etc.).
-The Cobb grill barbecue portable, although more than I wanted to spend has all the features I am looking for and wound up being the one I ordered.
+The Cobb grill has all the features I am looking for.
 There are many other offerings in portable such as the Big Green Egg mini portable charcoal grill so do your research before deciding.
 Stay tuned for a review of the Cobb Grill once I get it and use it for a while.